maxdesalle/website/content/posts/how-to-crush-it-on-twitter.md

 I love Twitter.
 I really do.
 It's the only social media where you can quickly organically grow that I'm aware of.
 It's also the only one where a part of the content is truly informative, helpful and interesting, assuming you take the time to curate your feed correctly of course.

-*\* As of the 15th of May 2021, I don't use Twitter anymore.
-This is mainly because of how unnecessarily noisy it is.
-I do still like playing the Twitter game, which is why I have decided to keep this blog post online so others can play it too.*

 **Most people aren't good at Twitter**, though.
 They don't have the right strategy.
 And I like to think I do.
 So here is how I do it.

 ## Tweet basics